bet4a/d3wiki/SVG-Shapes.md

 <a name="chord" href="#chord">#</a> d3.svg.<b>chord</b>()

 Constructs a new chord generator with the default accessor functions (that assume the input data is an object with named attributes matching the accessors; see below for details).
 While the default accessors assume that the chord dimensions are all specified dynamically, it is very common to set one or more of the dimensions as a constant, such as the radius.
-The input to the generator is always a single element for which to generate a chord.
-The output is a closed path connecting two [arcs](http://en.wikipedia.org/wiki/Arc_(geometry\)) with quadratic Bézier curves, as in a [chord diagram](http://mbostock.github.com/d3/ex/chord.html):
+The returned function generates path data for a closed shape connecting two [arcs](http://en.wikipedia.org/wiki/Arc_(geometry\)) with quadratic Bézier curves, as in a [chord diagram](http://mbostock.github.com/d3/ex/chord.html):

 ![chord](chord.png)

 A chord generator is often used in conjunction with an [arc generator](#arc), so as to draw annular segments at the start and end of the chords.
 In addition, the [chord layout](Chord-Layout) is useful for generating objects that describe a set of grouped chords from a matrix, compatible with the default accessors.

+<a name="_chord" href="#_chord">#</a> <b>chord</b>(<i>datum</i>[, <i>index</i>])

+Returns the path data string for the specified *datum*.
+An optional *index* may be specified, which is passed through to the chord's accessor functions.

 <a name="chord_source" href="#chord_source">#</a> chord.<b>source</b>([<i>source</i>])